johnlindquist/claude-arena/README.md

 ## How It Works

-The judge (Sonnet by default) orchestrates the entire experiment:
+The judge (Opus by default) orchestrates the entire experiment:

 ```
 Your System Prompt